Relaxation techniques for stress

 Biofeedback teaches you how to control some of your body's functions, such as your heart rate or certain muscles.

 In a typical session, a biofeedback therapist attaches sensors to different areas of your body.
-These sensors measure your skin temperature, brain waves, breathing, and muscle activity.
+These sensors measure one or more of your skin temperature or sweating, brain waves, breathing, and muscle activity.
 You can see these readings on a monitor.
 Then you practice changing your thoughts, behaviors, or emotions to help control your body's responses.
 Over time, you can learn to change them without using the monitor.

 Progressive Relaxation